jham5541/MLODI-React/README.md

-# M3lodi Mobile - React Native
+# Mlodi Mobile - React Native

-This is the React Native version of M3lodi, a Web3-enabled music streaming platform.
+This is the React Native version of Mlodi, a Web3-enabled music streaming platform.

 ## 🚀 Features